August 6, 2015

 JT Sison

 Customers often ask me whether PKWARE is an analytical shop.
-I answer by describing what big data is: Even though it’s as powerful as a storm, it’s a deluge that must be controlled in a positive way to provide business with unprecedented insights and value.
+I answer by describing what big data is: Even though it’s as powerful as a storm, it’s a deluge that must be controlled in a positive way to provide businesses with unprecedented insights and value.

 What is Big Data?

-Big data is a collection of data from traditional and digital sources inside and outside your company that depicts a source of ongoing discovery and analysis.
+It is a collection of data from traditional and digital sources inside and outside your company that depicts a source of ongoing discovery and analysis.

 Structured vs. Unstructured Data